06 October 2016

 "I'm not squirting that ancient stuff up my nose, " She said, snorting loudly for emphasis.
 "And while we're about it, what else have you got lurking in there?"

 "Errr, umm, nothing much."
 I hooked a defensive arm around the medicine chest.
 "Just some things."
-I avoided eye contact while s he stirred the contents and pulled out a small box, still sealed.
+I avoided eye contact while she stirred the contents and pulled out a small box, still sealed.

 "Good Lord Paul, these eye drops are dated 2002!"